bgamari/ghc-wiki-import/template-haskell/annotations.md

-[TemplateHaskell](template-haskell) is a corner-case, where this orphan logic is not clever enough and therefore reify doesn't see some of the instances that are under the current module in the dependency tree.
+Template haskell is a corner-case, where this orphan logic is not clever enough and therefore reify doesn't see some of the instances that are under the current module in the dependency tree.
 Therefore HFlags can't gather all the flags in `$initHFlags`.
 I propose to fix this by loading all the imported interfaces transitively when reifying classes or type families.  **If you have any comments or questions regarding this, please comment on [\#8426](https://gitlab.staging.haskell.org/ghc/ghc/issues/8426).**